 NOTE: If a non S-100-based encoding is chosen, then systems that support S-100 may not be able to handle data products that utilize this encoding (for example, ECDIS).
 An alternative is to request additional encoding profiles be added to S-100, which can then be added to systems that comply with S-100.

 If a non S-100 encoding is used, then the metadata must be correctly encoded to indicate that the Product Specification contains the encoding format for the data product.
-This is done using the Undefined value of the S100_DataFormat attribute in the discovery metadata of every compliant data product.
-See S-100 Part 4a for further details.
+This is done using the undefined value of the S100_DataFormat attribute in the discovery metadata of every compliant data product and setting compliancyCategory to an appropriate value.
+See S-100 Part 17 for further details.

 Data content and structure